rschultz4118/compliance-analyst-portfolio/bsa-sar/README.md

 ---

 ## 🎯 Purpose
-This workbook is designed to:
+This workbook template is designed to:
-- Evaluate compliance with BSA core requirements:
+- Outline testing for BSA core requirements:
   - Currency Transaction Reports (CTRs)
   - Suspicious Activity Reports (SARs)
   - Recordkeeping and reporting
   - Know Your Customer (KYC) and Customer Due Diligence (CDD)
   - AML program components
 - Demonstrate practical testing methods with execution details and evidence linkage.
-- Provide a **portfolio example** of compliance monitoring and audit documentation.
+- Provide a **portfolio-ready template** of compliance monitoring and audit documentation.

 ---